 - 8.2.1 The AO shall have a planning process designed to ensure the Audit is conducted in an efficient and standardized manner.
-This process shall ensure the Audit objectives, which are establishing an Operator's level of conformity with all ISARPs, are achieved.
-The process shall ensure planning for each Audit takes into account, as a minimum: - (i) Audit scope and objectives; - (ii) Identification of the ISM Edition to be used for the audit; - (iii) Execution of the IOSA Audit Agreement; - (iv) status of the IOSA registration of the Operator; - (v) AO and auditor conflict of interest;
+This process shall ensure the Audit objectives are achieved.
+The process shall ensure planning for each Audit takes into account, as a minimum:

+- (i) Audit scope and objectives;

+- (ii) Identification of the ISM Edition to be used for the audit;

+- (iii) Execution of the IOSA Audit Agreement;

+- (iv) status of the IOSA registration of the Operator;

+- (v) AO and auditor conflict of interest;

+- (vi) the organization to be audited;

+- (vii) Audit location(s), including remote auditing, if applicable;

+- (viii) activities to be audited;

+- (ix) availability of resources;

+- (x) logistical requirements;

+- (xi) cultural issues;

+- (xii) language issues;

+- (xiii) the candidate's eligibility to undergo an IOSA audit for audits allocated to the AO in accordance with IPM 7.11.